Lake Ojibway: Current uses

-The area which was occupied by proglacial Lake Ojibway is now known as the Northern Clay Belt.
-It stretches from what is now known as Cochrane, Ontario,Cochrane District in Ontario to Abitibi in Quebec, Canada.
-The remenants of the lake bed formed the basis of fertile clay soils which have not been extensively exploited for agriculture.
+The area which was occupied by proglacial Lake Ojibway is now known as the northern Clay Belt.
+It stretches from the Cochrane District in Ontario to Abitibi in Quebec.
+The remnants of the lake bed formed the basis of fertile clay soils which have not been extensively exploited for agriculture.
 In 1961, only 3% of the land was being used for farm land.
-However, farming is moving northward and the Ontario government has opened the area up to potential cattle farming.
-Recent soil studies are trying to anticipate the effects of converting boreal forest land on clay soils to pasture and hay planting.
+However, farming is moving northward, and the Ontario government has opened the area up to potential cattle farming.
+Recent soil studies aim to anticipate the effects of converting boreal forest land on clay soils to pasture and hay planting.

-Nature Conservancy of Canada is working to designate a 1,450 km^{2} section of the Northern Clay Belt as a land conservation project, citing numerous at-risk species which inhabit the area.
+Nature Conservancy of Canada is working to designate a 1,450 km^{2} section of the Clay Belt as a land conservation project, citing numerous at-risk species which inhabit the area.